 Back to School Basics: Let’s look out for each other!

-This month DJUSD and UCD students return to school.
-THERE WILL BE MORE BIKERS AND MORE DRIVERS ON THE ROADS.
+As DJUSD and UCD students return to school, THERE WILL BE MORE BIKERS AND MORE DRIVERS ON THE ROADS.
 It is important for drivers, bikers and pedestrians to be aware of one another, slow down and pay attention – especially before and after school.

 Here are some back-to-school safety tips: